SpencerCDixon/redux-cli/readme.md

 `redux dumb <ComponentName>` - generates a dumb component and test file
 `redux smart <ComponentName>` - generates a smart component and test file
 `redux form <ComponentName>` - generates a form component and test file

+All component names can be passed as `PascalCase`, `snake_case`, `dash-names`, or `camelCase` and they will be converted to Pascal Case in the generated files.

 `redux duck <duckName>` - generates redux duck and test file testing reducer

+Duck names will be converted to camelCase automatically.

 ### Development Setup